kalhong90s/Buddhist-proverbs-search/README.md

 # In-Memory filter pagination + React

-Small React app that calls an external API with 100k user records, stores all the records on memory and filter and paginate them to display to the user, controlling the app state with useReducer.
+Small React app that calls an external API with 500 proverbs records, stores all the records on memory and filter and paginate them to display to the user, controlling the app state with useReducer.